Academic Matters

 Internal Exams

-For Geits and 2nds, there are no internal exams but assessments are done via smaller topic tests in class time, as well as through other more formative assessment.
+For Geits to 3rds, there are no internal exams but assessments are done via smaller topic tests in class time, as well as through other more formative assessment.
+2nds and 3rds both sit standardised testing: MidYIS in 2nds; CAT in 3rds.

 Formal periods of internal exams are scheduled for all other year groups as follows: